efmanu/julia_map_app/README.md

 - If the application fails to start, ensure you have an active internet connection and that all dependencies are properly installed.
 - If no route is found, try coordinates that are closer to roads or within the Sydney area.
-- If the map doesn't load, check your browser console for errors related to Mapbox.
+- If the map doesn't load, check that you've correctly added your Mapbox access token to the map.html file.
+- If you see a gray map or map loading errors, verify that your Mapbox token is valid and has the correct permissions.

 ## License